segunadebayo/core-dom/README.md

 # Core DOM

-A collection of javascript geometry utilities
+A collection of javascript DOM utilities

 ## Contributors ✨